philipstubbs13/liri-node-ap/README.md

 # LIRI

-<p>LIRI is like iPhone's SIRI or Google's Google Assistant.
+<p>LIRI is like iPhone's SIRI or Google's Google Assistant (if you're not an Apple person like me).
 However, while SIRI and Google Assistant are a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back tweets, songs, and movies.</p>

 ## Table of contents
   * [About this project](#about-this-project)